India has service-level skills, but lacks deep-tech talent and products: IAIRO founders

 “Ethics and data… that is non-negotiable,” Sheth said, stressing that AI systems must be aligned with societal values and regulatory frameworks.

-In effect, IAIRO’s approach indicates a broader shift in thinking — from scaling talent to building systems that convert that talent into intellectual property and globally competitive products.
+In effect, IAIRO’s approach indicates a broader shift in thinking — from scaling service-oriented talent to building deep-tech capability and systems that generate intellectual property and globally competitive AI products.